Top 10 Digital Marketing Trends in 2021

-With more consumers spending more time on social media platforms, brands will have to evolve to cater to consumer’s online habits.
+With more consumers spending more time on social media platforms, brands will have to evolve to cater to a new shift in habits.
 One way brands can achieve this is to leverage on Instagram’s shoppable posts which have gained tremendous traction since it first launched in 2017.

 Instagram’s shopping feature is an easy integration which allows users to complete their purchase without having to leave the application.
 Clickable tags can be added to the image as product descriptions.
 This makes it extremely user-friendly for users to view the products and shop simultaneously.
 While users love this because of how convenient it is for them, it is just as convenient for brands to use.
 It is simple to set up as shown in the steps below.

 To begin creating shoppable posts on Instagram,

 - Create a Facebook Catalog with Facebook Business Manager

 - Create a Shop on Facebook with Shopify or BigCommerce

 - Connect your online shop to your Business’ Instagram account

 - Upload the photos you want to tag